paperswithcode/torchbench/README.md

 2. Data is split into batches and transformed using the specified (or default) `input_transform`
 3. Transformed data is passed into the model as the only parameter
 4. Model output is recorded and if any `output_transform` are specified they are applied to the output
-5. The transformed output is compared with the labels from ImageNet and Top 1 and Top 5 accuracy calculated
+5. The transformed output is compared to expected output and Top 1 and Top 5 accuracy calculated

 Once the benchmarking is complete, the results are printed to the screen (and when run on sotabench.com automatically stored in the database).